kaleido-io/developer-challenge/README.md

 It must:
 - Have a REST API to exercise the implemented functions
-- Have a backend microservice implementing the REST API, written in Node.js
+- Have a backend microservice implementing the REST API, written in Golang
-- The backend microservice is deployed in a kubernetes environment (minikube or a cloud service)
+- The backend microservice for the API implementation is deployed in a kubernetes environment (minikube or a cloud service)
 - API endpoints must be secured with TLS
   - optionally secure them with mutual TLS
 - Have on-chain Smart Contract logic, written in Solidity, to be called by the backend microservice
-- Use a Kaleido blockchain
+- Use a Kaleido blockchain environment that is either:
+  - manually configured using [console.kaleido.io](https://console.kaleido.io) or,
+  - provisioned using an automation tool like [Terraform with Kaleido's plugin](https://github.com/kaleido-io/terraform-provider-kaleido)
 - Contain a README that gives a quick overview of the use case, and tells us how to run it

 How much time you spend on each tier is down to you - depending on your interests and the skills you want to show.

 > We've given you a basic, but functional, starting point for each layer of the stack.
 > the UI layer is included but is optional for this challenge.
 The playback is totally acceptable if driven by command line `curl` or Postman

+## Solidity Development Environment
+You might not have come across this language for developing smart contracts on Ethereum.
+A typical dev environment for Solidity:
+- [Truffle](https://www.trufflesuite.com/truffle): unit test your Solidity code with javascript
+- [Ganache](https://www.trufflesuite.com/ganache): local Ethereum node as macox App with easy to use UI
+- [kaleido-go](https://github.com/kaleido-io/kaleido-go) is a useful tool to help test a smart contract against a Kaleido environment

 ## Some ideas